jilavsky/SAXS_IgorCodeDocs/docs/source/Irena/Important.rst

 Open Form factor description
 --------------------------------------

-.. _importnant.OpneFFDescription:
+.. _important.OpneFFDescription:

 .. index:: Form factors

 This should open pdf file with form factors description – including simplified code and graphs.
 These are form factors in the “central bank” of the Irena, available for use in packages, which use them.

+.. _important.UpdateCheck:

+.. index:: Update check Irena

 Check for updates
 -----------------

-.. _importnant.UpdateCheck:

-.. index:: Update check (Irena)

 .. image:: media/Important1.png
    :align: center